 Turkish Airlines Change & Cancellation Policy

-Turkish Airlines has recently updated its change and cancellation policy for award tickets.
-If you change or cancel before check-in, there is a $70 fee to get your miles back.
-After check-in or if you simply don’t show up for your flight, there is a $150 fee.
-You can change or cancel over the phone and miles will be redeposited into your account after paying the fee.
+If you change or cancel your flight before check-in, there's a $70 fee to get your miles back.
+After check-in, or if you simply fail to show up for your flight, a $150 fee will be charged to reinstate your miles.

 Bottom Line